wsu-cpts489-fa21/tp-alpha/README.md

 See RetrospectiveMeetings folder in `main` branch.

 #### What went well
-  - Getting as much done as we could in the time / during finals week
+  - Getting as much done as we could in the time / during finals week.
+Worked a lot on the project.
-  - Communication was good within the team
+  - Communication was good within the team.
+Quick response time in Discord, and regular meetings.
-  - Pair programming worked well during this milestone
+  - Pair programming worked well during this milestone.
+Allowed for more coordinated coding.

  #### What we'd like to improve
-  - Would like to have gotten more work done
+  - Would like to have gotten more work done / finish an issue overall rather than partial / most completions.
-  - Learning more about the knowledge required to figure out the tasks within the issues
+  - Gaining more knowledge required to figure out the tasks within the issues such as Mongoose queries.

 #### Changes we plan to implement in next milestone period
 This was the final milestone period.